ajaykrish244/ScheduleBot/README.md

  Follow this [tutorial](https://www.freecodecamp.org/news/create-a-discord-bot-with-python/) to create your discord bot account.

 ### Token
-  To "login" to your bot through our program, place a file named `config.py` in your src directory with the content:
+  To "login" to your bot through our program, create a file named `.env` in your src directory with the content:

   ```
   TOKEN = ************(your discord bot token)